 What Topical Cannabis Products are Out There?

 Whoopi & Maya

 Now, let’s get into specific topical cannabis products that have received rave reviews from customers and publications.
 First, we’ve got the Whoopi & Maya Soak, infused with cannabis, epsom salt, and lavender.
 Whoopi & Maya products are for sale all over California and some parts of Colorado.
 This soak, in particular, is said to minimize pain associated with menstrual cramps and PMS.
 Epsom salts have been popular in baths for years.
 They are said to promote better sleep, aid in digestion, and potentially reduce pain and swelling.
 The only con to this product is that you can’t use it outside the bathtub.

 De Le Beuth

-But let’s be honest, sometimes there aren’t enough hours in the day to soak in a long bath or give your skin the ultimate moisturizing treatment.
+But let’s be honest, sometimes there aren’t enough hours in the day to soak in a long bath.
 On the days when you’re running late to work with a coffee stain on your shirt, opt for a cannabis patch.
 It takes two seconds to put on and lasts for hours.
 There are also tons of brands to choose from depending on where you live!
 If you reside in Oregon, Washington, or Colorado, you can find Mary’s Medicinals’ Transdermal Patches with various levels of THC, CBD, and CBN.
 Releaf Patches by Papa & Barkley are available in California, and the Pure Ratios brand can be found all over Canada.

 So, when’s your next paycheck coming in?
 Cause you won’t want to miss out on these topical cannabis products!
 Not only will they make you look and feel good, they’ll do so without stinking up the apartment or breaking the bank.
-Topical cannabis products are an all-around good choice for people who want to get the most out of their relaxation and relieve themselves of pain after the gym or a long, hard day.
+Topical cannabis products are an all-around good choice for people who want to get the most out of their relaxation after the gym or a long, hard day.